avalabek/thirty-days-of-JS/README.md

 * learning syntax and usage
 * template literals reinforcement
 * using data-type attributes
-* input type="color" will give you browsers color picker
+* input type="color" will give you browser's color picker
 * CSS is so cool, I don't care what you say!

 ## Day 4 - Map, Filter, Reduce and Sort array methods May 4, 2018